PadmarajBhat/js/Front End Frameworks.md

             * scope : determines the connection between controller and template and passes it **bidirectionally**
             * controller: passes the required data for templates
             * router: interacts with multiple controller for managing the interrelated data  between controllers.

+* Often in the blogs you would find the reference to [https://en.wikipedia.org/wiki/Spaghetti_code] which means nothing more than unmanaged code.
+And all framework makes it easier manage the code, like having the folder structure where all the dependent files go and easy coding syntax which reduces the common design hurdles.